KQM-git/TCL/docs/characters/pyro/diluc.md

 **Notes**

 * The cooldown starts after the first cast.
-* Each cast adds a stack to the 4pc Crimson Witch of Flames artifact set.
+* Each cast adds a stack to the 4-Piece Crimson Witch of Flames artifact set.
-* When Searing Onslaught hits a frozen target, it will shatter before reacting with any underlying auras.
+* When Searing Onslaught hits a Frozen target, it will shatter before reacting with any underlying auras.
-* Getting frozen in the middle of **Searing Onslaught**'s second attack's animation allows for the skill to be briefly recasted when unfrozen.
+* Getting Frozen in the middle of **Searing Onslaught**'s second attack's animation allows for the skill to be briefly recasted when unfrozen.

 </TabItem>